 Oregon authorities still arrest nearly 9,000 people a year for simple drug possession, punishing them instead of offering drug treatment.
 Many others struggling with addiction don’t seek treatment for fear of being arrested.
 Measure 110 will greatly expand access to drug treatment and recovery services throughout the state, using funds from Oregon’s existing marijuana tax.
 We can save money and save lives.

-Because it will shift us from punishing drug addiction to using a health-based, treatment-first approach, Measure 110 has received more than one hundred endorsements from organizations across the state, including the American College of Physicians, the Oregon Nurses Association, Oregon School Psychologists’ Association, the Law Enforcement Action Partnership, the Crime Victims’ Rights Alliance, and the Academy of Family Physicians.
+Because it will shift us from punishing drug addiction to using a health-based, treatment-first approach, Measure 110 has received more than 125 endorsements from organizations across the state, including the Oregon Chapter of the American College of Physicians, the Oregon Nurses Association, Oregon School Psychologists’ Association, the Law Enforcement Action Partnership, the Crime Victims’ Rights Alliance, and the Academy of Family Physicians.

 Let’s save lives, not ruin them

 People suffering from addiction need help, not criminal punishments.
 This measure would establish a humane, health-based approach to addressing drug addiction.
 People will no longer be arrested and put in jail simply for possession of small amounts of drugs.
 Instead, they will be connected to the right treatment or recovery services, including housing assistance, to help them get their lives back on track.

 A more humane, effective approach that will save lives - and money